karlfun/atlastravel.github.io/contact/index.md

 ## Support the Foundation

+<a href="https://donate.stripe.com/aFa4gz5lTa4peTyeDA2Fa00">Make a contribution to the Atlas Travel Foundation Scholarship Endowment Fund &raquo;</a>

+# Sign up for email updates

 While we build out capacity for fundraising and marketing, please sign up for our email newsletter for future updates!